Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 Mainly because — emails work!

-In fact, emails are among the most PROFITABLE copy projects that ANY business can use today.
+In fact, emails are among the most PROFITABLE copy projects that businesses of all shapes and sizes can use today.

 What Is Email Copywriting?

 Email copywriting is the process of writing emails that get current or prospective customers to take action.
-Depending on your marketing goals, that action could be clicking through to an article, signing up for a webinar, making a purchase — whatever it is, your role as an email copywriter is to get the reader to say yes to your offer.
+Depending on your marketing goals, that action could be clicking through to an article, signing up for a webinar, making a purchase, or something else.

 Let’s take a look at each: